ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 Installing all the dependency may take a while.

-> Note that, rosdep might not be able to install all dependencies.
+Note that, rosdep might not be able to install all dependencies.
-> Example : ros-noetic-gazebo-plugins
+Example : ros-noetic-gazebo-plugins
 ```bash
 # Install example missing package even after resdep
 sudo apt install ros-noetic-gazebo-plugins
 ```
+{: .smb-info }

 ### Finalization
 Since every SMB package and dependency is installed, you can build the project.